jameslawler/google-sheets-bot/README.md

-# Sheets Twitter Bot Python Project (Google App Engine version)
+# Google Sheets Bot (Google App Engine)

-This python application is a Google Sheets driven Twitter bot that posts regular messages by combining various pieces of data from a set of Google Sheets.
+This python application is a Google Sheets driven bot that posts regular messages to Twitter by combining various pieces of data from a set of Google Sheets.

 The python application reads data from Google Sheets, posts a message